 'Sod it', I thought, and used that saw to carry on cutting, which was Very Hard Work (even using wax to help keep the blade running smoothly).
 It was also Very Slow Work and I started thinking it would take DAYS to finish this small job.

 Over a coffee break, I thought it might be worth using a smaller drill bit (like 8mm) to make a series of small holes that could be joined up by the saw.
-I tried it and did all that before the battery ran down.
+I tried it and did

 I'm pretty sure it'll only take another hour or so to finish (which I'll get back to when at least two batteries are charged up).
 I'm also pretty sure I've been told this information before.